-Similar to a Debt Agreement, a Personal Insolvency Agreement combines all of your debts into a single package.
-Under a Personal Insolvency Agreement, any interest on the debt is frozen, and the amount you repay is based on what you can afford, with the remainder being written off.
+Similar to a Part 9 Debt Agreement, a Part 10 Personal Insolvency Agreement combines all of your debts into a single package.
+Under a Personal Insolvency Agreement (PIA), any interest on the debt is frozen, and the amount you repay is based on what you can afford, with the remainder being written off.
 Also, creditors cannot contact you or take any legal action against you once the Personal Insolvency Agreement is in place.

 Personal Insolvency Agreements are ideal for individuals who don’t meet the criteria for a Debt Agreement and don’t want to consider the prospect of bankruptcy.
 Personal Insolvency Agreements have no upper limits on income, debts, or assets, making them ideal for high-income earners.